ksu-cs-textbooks/cis400/content/D-milestones/09-milestone-7/_index.md

 {{% notice info %}}
 You might be wondering why it is important to test for if the class actually implements `INotifyPropertyChanged`.
 Property binding _only_ works if the class can be cast to be an instance of `INotifyPropertyChanged`, so even if you have correctly set up the `PropertyChanged` event, your GUI will not update unless you have explicitly implemented the interface.
 {{% /notice %}}
-For the various Menu Items to serve as targets of data binding, you must also implement the `IPropertyChanged` interface on each of them.
+For the various Menu Items to serve as targets of data binding, you must also implement the `INotifyPropertyChanged` interface on each of them.

 #### Display bound customization controls when adding or editing an item in the order